DixitArora-MSFT/AWS-MIgration/README.md

 Png (Windows EC2 VM for Replication Appliance)

 * At present, **Key based authentication is not supported in Azure Migrate so we should use password authentication**.
-For this change SSH to password authentication for Ubuntu 16.04 hosted in AWS
+For this, change SSH to password authentication for Ubuntu 16.04 hosted in AWS

    * From windows machine: You can use **putty** for connecting to the instance.
 Steps for connecting https://comtechies.com/how-to-connect-an-amazon-ec2-ubuntu-linux-instances-using-putty.html

    * Open the sshd_config file by command sudo vi /etc/ssh/sshd_config

    * Find the Line containing **PasswordAuthentication** parameter and change its value from     **no** to **yes** (PasswordAuthentication yes)

    * Set up **root** login, find  **PermitRootLogin** parameter and change its value from                                                                                                                    **prohibit-password** to **yes**

    * After the changes, save the file and exit

    * Change the root password for my EC2 Linux instance by    https://aws.amazon.com/premiumsupport/knowledge-center/set-change-root-linux/

 ## Some of the learnings from above step: